I was recently asked what books I would recommend on how to be a successful entrepreneur.

 As far as books, I would say there is no book that can be written that can teach what it takes to be an entrepreneur.
 It first has to be in the person.
 I guess most people have it within themselves – or at least they want it in themselves, but anyone who needs a steady paycheck, is not an entrepreneur.

 Knowledge, for the most part, is useless.
 If information and knowledge were the keys to success, then everyone who is highly educated would be successful.
-But instead, many are starving because they assume they are now entitled to success so they sit back and wait for it to be given to them.
+But instead, many are starving because they can feel entitled to success so they sit back and wait for it to be given to them.

 Most wealthy & successful entrepreneurs don’t even have a Bachelor’s degree.
 What it takes to succeed is having a WHITE HOT passionate desire to succeed and nothing will stop you.
-Anyone who says, “I’ll try it out and see what happens,” will fail and give up.
-It has to be success!
+Anyone who says, "I'll try it out and see what happens", will fail and give up.
+It has to be, personal life is on hold until success!
 Nothing else until I succeed.
 NOTHING.
 No life whatsoever.
 No TV, no socializing, no family, no nothing – other than working towards the goal.
 The further someone gets away from that, the longer it will take and the more instances where quitting is an option.

 I’ve had a lot of failed businesses and that seems to be the pattern of most highly successful people.
 Failure after failure for those who keep going eventually have success.
 Most people give up after the first failure or first obstacle.
 Those obstacles are like the gate keeper.
 A test to see if this person has what it takes to keep going or do they quit when it gets hard.
 In my case, I refused to give up.
 A failed business just meant I had to pick myself up, dust myself off, and get stable again which might include getting a job or even 2 jobs to make enough money to recover from the failed venture.
 After I got stable, I tried the next business and remembered all the mistakes I made in the past and made sure I didn’t make them again.
 I know my strengths and weaknesses and didn’t try to change them.
 I am who I am and what I’m not, I hire someone who has those skills.